nelson-social/community/CodeOfConduct.md

   * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
   * Unwelcome sexual attention.
 This includes, sexualized comments or jokes; unwelcomed sexual advances.
   * Deliberate intimidation, stalking or following (online or in person).
   * Debating moderation actions in public.
 If you disagree with how a moderator enforced this Code of Conduct you may direct-message the moderation team.
   * Tone policing.
 Messages you see on nelson.social may violate the standards of civility we set on nelson.social, but you should not criticize users for their tone.
 If the user is a member of the nelson.social community, you should report them; if not, you should feel free to block them.
 In neither case should you criticize their tone.
   * Advocating for, or encouraging, any of the above behavior.

-## Consequences of Unacceptable Behavior

-Unacceptable behavior from any community member, including those with decision-making authority, will not be tolerated.

-Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning.

-## Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.

-See https://nelson.social/web/@admin for how to contact the moderators.

-Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.

 ## Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify [GOVERNING_BODY] with a concise description of your grievance.
-Your grievance will be handled in accordance with our existing governing policies.
-[LINK_TO_POLICY]
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify admin@nelson.social with a concise description of your grievance.
+Your grievance will be handled in due course by the moderation team.

 ## Scope